-Positioned near the southernmost tip of the continent of Africa, Namibia is a land of sunshine and sand.
-It is named after the Namib Desert, the oldest among all deserts regions on earth.
-Although its western coasts opens to the Atlantic Ocean, this country is predominantly dry, barren land consisting of widespread deserts and rocky canyons with the Central Plateau as the only region with soil fit for growing crops and where most of the population is residing.
-There’s about 300 days of summer sun with parched winters and rain pouring the heaviest during February to April.
+The Central Plateau is the only region with soil fit for growing crops and it is where most of the population is residing.
+There are about 300 days of summer sun with parched winters and rain pouring the heaviest from February to April.
 Because of the wide, spacious terrain, photographers will find Namibia an ideal place to capture scenic photos ranging from its natural landscapes to its amazing wildlife to its fine cities.
 You’ll never get tired of experiencing more of the sites this lovely country has to offer.

 Bounded by the great deserts of Kalahari and Namib, Damaraland does not pale in comparison when it comes to scenic landscapes.
 One of the most highlighted sites in this region is the Petrified Forest.
 These are trees buried by sand and sediments only to be uncovered after millions of years.
-The Burnt Mountain, which is actually hill, is also featured in the land.
+The Burnt Mountain, which is actually a hill, is also featured in the land.
 The place where the hill stood was once an ancient lake filled with aquatic life.
-The hills are made by layers upon layers of sand, silt and limestone baked by magma that flowed from the earth’s surface millions of years ago.
+Layers make the hills upon layers of sand, silt, and limestone baked by magma that flowed from the earth’s surface millions of years ago.

-Deserving recognition as one of natural wonders of Namibia, Brandberg Mountain is actually also located in the edges of Damaraland.
-It is the highest mountain of Namibia and is made from granite intrusions.
-Brandberg means “Fire Mountain” which originated from the blazing colours that splash the western face of the mountain when the sun sets.
+Deserving recognition as one of the natural wonders of Namibia, Brandberg Mountain is actually also located on the edges of Damaraland.
+It is the highest mountain in Namibia and is made from granite intrusions.
+Brandberg means “Fire Mountain” which originated from the blazing colors that splash the western face of the mountain when the sun sets.
 It is especially known for the ancient rock paintings in its ravines.